-Course Title: DISCRETE MATHEMATICS Academic year 2020-21
+Course Title: DISCRETE MATHEMATICS Academic year 2022-23

-COURSE OUTC Course Code: RUSCS105 Course Title: DISCRETE MATHEMATICS Academic year 2020-21 COURSE DESCRIPTION OUTCOME After Completing this course student will be able to : CO 1 Analyse discrete objects, starting with relations and partially ordered sets.
+COURSE OUTCOME DESCRIPTION After Completing this course student will be able to: CO 1 Analyse discrete objects, starting with relations and partially ordered sets.
 CO 2 Interpret recurrence relations, generating function and operations on them.
 CO 3 Construct graphs and trees, which are widely used in software.
 CO 4 Apply basic knowledge about models of automata theory and the corresponding formal languages.
 CO 5 Solve different problems related to Counting principles and relations.